Unfolding a Bykov attractor: from an attracting torus to strange attractors: Setting

 \section{Setting}

-We will enumerate the main assumptions concerning the configuration of the cycle and the intersection of the invariant manifolds of the equilibria.
-We refer the reader to the Appendix \ref{Definitions} for precise definitions.
+We will enumerate the main assumptions concerning the configuration of the network and the intersection of the invariant manifolds of the equilibria.
+We refer the reader to Appendix \ref{Definitions} for precise definitions.